 2.)
 The compression value will stay the same.

 CASE 1: The compression value shot up.
-This tells you that the piston compression rings are worn out and thus the low compression problem is in the bottom end.
+This tells you that that cylinder's piston compression rings are worn out and are behind the low compression test result you got in TEST 1.

 If this info really saved the day, buy me a beer!